-If you take a look at the garter stitch edge, you will notice that the end of each ridge is composed of two loops.
+If you take a look at the garter stitch edge, you'll notice the end of each ridge is composed of two loops.
 These will guide you in creating a seam that is only very faintly visible.

-If you had a long enough tail from your cast-on edge, you can use that to sew the pieces together.
-If this is the case, insert your needle from back to front through the first stitch on the opposite piece, then from back to front on the first stitch of the piece that had the yarn.
-If you are using a scrap piece of yarn that isn't connected, bring it from back to front of one piece, then back to front of the other piece.
-Use about 2 feet of yarn at a time, leaving a long enough tail to weave in afterward.
+If you're using a scrap piece of yarn that isn't connected, bring it from the back to the front of one piece, then back to front of the second.
+Use about two feet of yarn at a time, leaving a long enough tail to weave in afterward.

-You might still be able to see the seam, but you won't be able to feel it and when the pieces are stretched (like in garments or hats), the seam nearly disappears.
-If I was more meticulous with my seaming tension, I could make the join invisible.
-I guess I need more practice!
+You may still be able to see the seam, but you won't be able to feel it.
+And when the pieces are stretched (like in garments or hats), the seam nearly disappears.
+If you work slowly and meticulously, you can make this join nearly invisible.